 Some highway patrols use airplanes and other small aircraft to issue speeding tickets, although this is more common in rural areas with large stretches of highway.
 If highway patrol monitors speed via aircraft in an area, there will typically be signs that indicate it.
 Spotting an aircraft is harder that spotting a highway patrol car or motorcycle.
 However, if you happen to see a small aircraft flying parallel to the road you're on, the police may be monitoring your speed from above.

 Don't Get Noticed

-- Be careful when using radar detectors.
-If a police officer sees a radar detector, he may issue a ticket even if he was willing to give a warning before Some states even prohibit the use of radar detectors.
+- Be careful when using radar detectors because a police officer may be more inclined to give you a ticket instead of a warning if he or she pulls you over.
+In fact, some states prohibit the use of radar detectors.

 - If you personalize your license plate, make sure it won't be offensive or draw unwanted attention, such as a license plate that says "SPD DMN" (speed demon).

 - Keep a clean, good looking car.
 If your car looks shabby, an officer may be more inclined to keep a closer eye on you and issue a ticket.
 You should also make sure your registration tags are always current.